This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 where is the reference distribution (original data), is the approximation (imputed data), and is the set of all possible categorical values.
 KL divergence measures how much information is lost when using the imputed distribution to approximate the true distribution.
 Lower values indicate better preservation of the original categorical distribution.

-When sample weights are provided, the probability distributions are computed as weighted proportions rather than simple counts, ensuring proper comparison of weighted survey data.
+When sample weights are provided, the probability distributions are computed as weighted proportions rather than simple counts, so that weighted survey data can be compared correctly.

 kl_divergence¶